List of Blood-C characters: Elder Bairns

-The Elder Bairns (also known as the Old Ones) are a demonic race that silently preys on humans and eat their flesh, whose feedings are under control by an ancient agreement called "Shrovetide".
+The Elder Bairns (also known as the Old Ones) are a demonic race that silently preys on humans and eats their flesh, whose feedings are under control by an ancient agreement called "Shrovetide".
 Many different appearances are shown throughout the series.
 Different Elder Bairns have different abilities and traits; Some can fly (Bat, Gryphon, Statue), some can manipulate prey/humans (Shadow, Train), and some have the ability to speak (Train, Samurai, Skeleton).

 Multiple types of Elder Bairns appear within the series: